- Level: Sorcerer/Wizard 7

 - School: Transmutation

-- Components: V, S, M (lime, sand, and a drop of water stirred by an iron spike)
+- Components: V, S, M (A bit of lime, sand, and a drop of water, stirred by a runed iron spike worth 1 gp.)

 - Range: Touch